ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 let duplicate : t -> t * t @ aliased = fun t -> t, t
 ```

-When a `unique` value is captured in a closure, this closure can be invoked at
+When a `unique` value is consumed in a closure, this closure can be invoked at
 most once: if the closure was invoked more often, it could not use the value
 uniquely each time.
 Such closures are at mode `once`, while closures that can be
 invoked arbitrarily often are at mode `many`: